celoyd/potato/tools/accept-list/README.md

 \end{gathered}
 ```

-All three values get scaled into the unit range here, water and LULC by division, and seeing by submerging it so that only values that started in the range 3..4 matter.
+All three values get scaled into the unit range: water and LULC by division, seeing by submerging it so that only values that started in the range 3..4 matter.
 Water and LULC are both nonlinearly scaled, but oppositely: the square root on water makes it superlinear, because a rating of say 3 is still good for my purposes; LULC selects more strictly, as ratings of about 2 and under add very little to the mix.
 Because this is a product, seeing ending up at 0 for most CIDs means that most CIDs have a score of 0.

 ## Using the CSV (applying formulas to the ratings)